isomerpages/moe-westviewpri/_uniquely-us/DA VINCI.md

 Philosophy
 ------------

-The Da Vinci programme in West View Primary School is to nurture critical thinking in our West Viewans.
+The DA VINCI Programme in West View Primary School aims to nurture critical thinking in our West Viewans.
 Every child is special, with unique combinations of talents and abilities.
-All of them deserve the opportunity to learn in ways that make the most of their strengths.
-So, in Da Vinci, we recognise these differences and provide pupils with varied opportunities to maximise their potential to the fullest.
+We recognise these differences and seek to provide pupils with varied opportunities to maximise their potential to the fullest.
 ![](/images/DA%20VINCI/image4-min.png)

 <h2 style="color:midnightblue">Desired Student Outcomes</h2>